MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/azure-benefits-esu.md

 ---

 > [!NOTE]
 > The following steps are for Azure Stack HCI version 23H2 and later only.
-For version 22H2 and earlier, see the documentation for [Azure verification for VMs](../deploy/azure-verification.md).
+For version 22H2 and earlier, see the documentation for [Azure Benefits (22H2 and earlier)](azure-benefits.md).

 ### Step 1: Turn on legacy OS support for Azure VM verification